-The Reference state is characterized by two distinct plant community phases.
-The plant communities and the various successional stages between them represent the natural range of variability within the Reference state.
+The Reference state is characterized by three distinct plant community phases.
+The plant communities and various successional stages between them represent the natural range of variability within the Reference state.

-- fourwing saltbush (Atriplex canescens), shrub - winterfat (Krascheninnikovia lanata), shrub - western wheatgrass (Pascopyrum smithii), grass - sideoats grama (Bouteloua curtipendula), grass
+- fourwing saltbush (Atriplex canescens), shrub - winterfat (Krascheninnikovia lanata), shrub - alkali sacaton (Sporobolus airoides), grass - western wheatgrass (Pascopyrum smithii), grass

-Community 1.1 Western Wheatgrass and Sideoats Grama
+Community 1.1 Alkali Sacaton and Western Wheatgrass

-This is the interpretive plant community for this site.
-This plant community evolved with grazing by large herbivores and is well suited for grazing by domestic livestock and can be found on areas that are properly managed with grazing that allows for adequate recovery periods following each grazing event.
-The reference plant community consists mainly of mid cool and warm-season grasses.
-The principal dominant midgrasses are western wheatgrass and sideoats grama.
+This is the interpretive plant community.
+This plant community evolved with grazing by large herbivores, is well suited for grazing by domestic livestock, and can be found on areas that are properly managed with prescribed grazing.
+The Reference Plant Community consists mainly of warm and cool-season midgrasses.
+The principal dominant midgrasses are alkali sacaton, western wheatgrass, sideoats grama, and green needlegrass.
 Blue grama is the dominant shortgrass.
-Little bluestem and green needlegrass are also present.
-Forbs and shrubs such as purple prairie clover, American vetch, leafy false goldenweed (in southeastern counties), scarlet globemallow, fourwing saltbush, and winterfat are significant.
-The reference plant community is about 70 to 80 percent grasses and grass-likes, 10 to 15 percent forbs and 10 to 15 percent woody plants.
-This is a sustainable plant community in terms of watershed function and biological integrity.
-Litter is properly distributed.
-Some litter movement may occur on steeper slopes.
+Grasses and grass-likes of secondary importance are little bluestem, Indian ricegrass, needle and thread, prairie junegrass, and sun sedge.
+Forbs and shrubs such as American vetch, leafy false goldenweed, fourwing saltbush, and winterfat are significant.
+The Reference Plant Community is about 65 to 80 percent grasses and grass-likes, 10 to 15 percent forbs and 10 to 20 percent shrubs by air-dry weight.
+This is a sustainable plant community in terms of soil stability, watershed function, and biological integrity.
+Litter is properly distributed with little movement.
 Decadence and natural plant mortality is very low.
-Community dynamics, nutrient cycle, water cycle, and energy flow are functioning properly.
-This community is resistant to many disturbances except heavy, continuous grazing and development into urban or other uses.
-Total annual production ranges from 350 to 1,000 pounds per acre air-dry weight, with a Reporesentative Value of 650 pounds.
+The community dynamics, nutrient cycle, water cycle, and energy flow are functioning properly.
+This community is resistant to many disturbances except heavy, continuous grazing, tillage, and development into urban or other uses.
+Total annual production, during an average year, ranges from 450 to 1,300 pounds per acre air-dry weight and averages 850 pounds.
+These production figures are the fluctuations expected during favorable, normal, and unfavorable years due to the timing and amount of precipitation and temperature.
+Total annual production should not be confused with species productivity, which is the annual production representing the variability by species throughout the extent of the community phase (i.e. variation of soil characteristics and topography).

-- fourwing saltbush (Atriplex canescens), shrub - winterfat (Krascheninnikovia lanata), shrub - western wheatgrass (Pascopyrum smithii), grass - sideoats grama (Bouteloua curtipendula), grass
+- fourwing saltbush (Atriplex canescens), shrub - winterfat (Krascheninnikovia lanata), shrub - alkali sacaton (Sporobolus airoides), grass - western wheatgrass (Pascopyrum smithii), grass